Can Fish Smell Underwater

 Handy Fishing Tips: Using Smell Underwater to Attract or Repel Fish

 The ability of fish to smell underwater, despite underwater visibility being very poor in many fisheries, is a fact that has intrigued researchers for decades.
-In fact, the underwater smell experienced by fish is remarkable, and understanding the world of fish smell requires knowing that their underwater visibility is often very poor.
+The underwater smell experienced by fish is remarkable, and understanding the world of fish smell requires knowing that their underwater visibility is often very poor.

 One of the most popular queries on the curiosity quiz in our recent articles was “How do fish smell?”
 The response is that fish don’t smell in the way humans do, but they do have the ability to detect certain smells in the water.
 For instance, some types of fish can smell bait from far away due to the aromas it gives off.
 This is particularly useful when trying to catch fish while fishing.